|Course Title||Database Systems|

-This course aims to explore in-depth the practice of developing database applications and the theory behind relational database systems.
-It will also give a very brief overview of the technologies used in implementing database management systems and the past, present, and future of database systems.
+This course explores in depth the practice of developing database applications and the theory behind relational database management systems (RDBMSs).
+This course focuses on Database Design.
+It will also give an overview of the technologies used in implementing database management systems and the past, present and future of database systems and database research.

-Large data resources are critical to the functioning of just about every significant modern computer application.
-Hence, knowledge of how to manage them is clearly important to the IT industry.
-In the context of further study, understanding how to use databases effectively is essential for courses such as COMP9321 Data Services Engineering and COMP9322 Software Service Design and Engineering.
-COMP3311 also provides a foundation for further study in advanced database topics, such as COMP9315 Database Systems Implementation and COMP9318 Data Warehousing and Data Mining.
+Large data resources are critical to the functioning of just about every significant modern computer application, and so knowledge of how to manage them is clearly important in industry.
+In the context ofthe further study, understanding how to use databases effectively is essential for courses such as COMP9321 Data Services Engineering and COMP9322 Software Service Design and Engineering.
+COMP9311 also provides a foundation for further study in advanced database topics, such as COMP9315 Database Systems Implementation and COMP9318 Data Mining.
 Database concepts are also relevant in courses such as COMP9319 Web Data Compression and Search and COMP6714 Information Retrieval and Web Search.